 When you first approach the 1,267-foot Tower, the formation beckons you – just like it did for those characters in Close Encounters.
 It’s an awe-inspiring sight.
 As you walk around the area, stop every couple minutes to look up at it – it looks different all the time.

-When you first approach the 867-foot tall Tower, the rocks beckon you.
-We saw several rock climbers high up on the face of Devils Tower.
+We arrived at Devils Tower in the afternoon in early May.
+Still early in the year for most vacationers, we found the park deserted except for a couple brave climbers high up on the rock face.
 My daughter and husband scrambled around some of the low-lying boulders, while my son and I set out on the Tower Trail – a gorgeous 1.3 mile path around the base of the Tower.

 Several interpretive signs lined the trail, telling us about wildlife, forest fires, and geological features of the land.
 The most interesting question – and one that hasn’t definitively been answered – is, “How did Devils Tower form?”

 Some think Devils Tower is a volcano.
 Or the top of a volcano.
 But geologists say it’s most likely an igneous intrusion.
 They think it formed underground from molten rock, or magma, that pushed up into sedimentary rock and became solid.